Viranchee/v-fireact/decisions.md

 # A Login Application flow using React

+### Day 1
+Watched a Udemy React Course and implemented it.

-I designed the Navigation first, and tested out how navigating around the app should feel like.
+Then, I designed the Navigation first, and tested out how navigating around the app should feel like.

-There's the Login, Home, and Signup page.
+There's the Login, Home, and Signup page boilerplate code set-up

+### Day 2

+Writing the actual React Application:

+Since this project has to communicate with Firebase, I researched on some Firebase repos.
+Also going through existing repos was confusing initially, so I read the official docs on React's Concepts.

+Time Spent:

+Morning hours spent in formatting my MacOS Big Sur and rolling back to stable Catalina.

+Afternoon was spent fixing the `.env` file fiasco, which I accidently stored in `/src/.env` and wondering why all the tutorials didn't work.
+Need some good indentation on VSCode's File Gutter.